IndySockets/Indy/README.OpenSSL.txt

        Windows and Linux but currently only available with the Free Pascal Compiler (FPC)  and a static code library compiled using gcc (file extension “.a”).

-  4. Delayed Loading at run time.
-This is a variant of option 2 (Static loading of a shared library) and, at present, is only supported by Delphi.
-When this link model is selected, the actual loading happens when the routine is called for the first time.

-       The delayed directive is useful in the case where the imported routines do not exist on the target operating system on which the application is run.
-Statically imported routines require that the operating system find and load the library when the application is started.
-If the routine is not found in the loaded library, or the library does not exist, the Operating System halts the execution of the application.
-Using the delayed directive enables you to check, at run time, whether the Operating System supports the required APIs; only then you can call the imported routines.

 Link Option 2 is selected if your program or the IndyOpenSSL package is compiled with the OPENSSL_USE_SHARED_LIBRARY defined symbol.
 It is also selected if IdCompilierDefines.inc sets the STATICLOAD_OPENSSL defined symbol (e.g. for IOS).

 Link Option 3 is selected if your program or the IndyOpenSSL package is compiled with the OPENSSL_USE_STATIC_LIBRARY defined symbol.

-Link Option 4 is selected if your program or the IndyOpenSSL package is compiled with the OPENSSL_USE_DELAYED_LOADING defined symbol.

 TLS Version Considerations